nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ```
 ### Build Editing Mode

 Edit mode handles the management of the computer components of a build.
+If you want to go back to the main mode,
+you can do so by following this command [Exit edit mode](#exiting-edit-mode-back).

 #### Adding a component: `add`

 Adds a component to the list of components of a build.

+Note:
+- If you want to see the components that have been added in the Edit Mode, you can do so by following this command [Listing all components](#listing-all-components-list).
+- If you want to see the information of the component you have added, you can do so by following this command [Viewing a component](#viewing-a-component-view).

 Acceptable Formats:
 1. `add/case/Name/Price/Power/FormFactor/ExpansionSlots`